cawka/cs118-spring2016/project-2.md

 - Slow start: the window size will be doubled until it meets the slow start threshold value.
 - Congestion Avoidance: the window size added by one if the window size is larger than ssthresh.
 - If a packet is lost, the server has to adjust the window size and also the ssthresh.
-- if the server receives 3 duplicate ACKs, then it has to use fast retransmission and fast recovery.

 ## Hints